Local Tips + Hidden Gems Things To Do

-This post contains referral or affiliate links to products I use, love & recommend.
-Read my disclosure here.
+This page contains referral or affiliate links to products I use, love & recommend.
+See more of my top picks for beach-goers here | Disclosure.

 For many visitors to Mustang Island and Port Aransas, the idea of a tiny, secluded chapel nestled in the sand dunes is like a hidden treasure.
 The beautiful little white chapel is tucked away from the crowds of beach-goers and known only to avid Port Aransas history-lovers.